andyatkinson/andyatkinson.github.io/_posts/2025-04-24-source-code-line-numbers-ruby-on-rails-marginalia-query-logs.md

 ]
 ```

 The configuration above was tested with Rails 7.2.2.
-The same conditional enablement of the `:source_location` option could be achieved with an environment variable.

 If your team uses Query Logs `:source_location` in development or production, I'd love to know!

 ## Wrap Up
-Having source code line level logging for aggregated query statistics is critical for backend engineers debugging database performance issues.
+Having source code line-level logging for query statistics is critical information that allows backend engineers to quickly zero in on where to fix database performance issues.

-Equipped with that info, engineers can identify heavy queries then go backwards into the source code to redesign, refactor, or restructure (and in some cases--eliminate) the query.
+With this combo of information, engineers can identify the most heavy queries, then go backwards into the source code to know where to redesign, refactor, or restructure, or even remove costly queries.

 ## What's next?
 The `pg_stat_statements` extension is critical for this workflow, but it's not without opportunities for improvement.